Amarna letters localities and rulers

-This is a list of Amarna letters –Text corpus, categorized by: Amarna letters–localities and their rulers.
+This is a list of Amarna letters–Text corpus, categorized by: Amarna letters–localities and their rulers.
 It includes countries, regions, and the cities or city-states.
 The regions are included in Canaan and the Levant.

-EA: 'el Amarna' –(Akhenaten's capitol of Akhetaten).

-The Amarna letters text corpus contains 382 numbered letters; there are "sub-Text corpora" in the letters, most notably the 68–letter corpus of Rib-Hadda of Gubla–(Byblos).
+The Amarna letters text corpus contains 382 numbered letters; there are "sub-Text corpora" in the letters, most notably the 68-letter corpus of Rib-Hadda of Gubla–(Byblos).